TingyaoLyu/SPYang1220.github.io/index.md

 title: Home
 ---

 <i style="color:red;">🎊  I'm on job marcket this year and am looking for academic or industrial research positions.
-Feel free to connect with me! </i>
+Feel free to connect with me! </i> (Here are my [Research Statement] and [Teaching Statement])

 Greetings!
 I'm Mingrui Zhang (张明瑞), a fifth year Ph.D. at the University of Washington [Information School].
 My advisor is Prof. [Jacob O. Wobbrock], who directs the [ACE Lab].